-A rate of 0% is applied to exposure located in Slovenia.
+A rate of 0% is applied to exposures located in Slovenia.
 The rates applied to exposures in other EEA countries are given on the ESRB website.
-A rate of 0% is applied to credit exposures located in countries that are not listed on the ESRB website.
+A rate as given on the BIS website is applied to credit exposures located in countries that are not listed on the ESRB website, and 0% rate for all other countries.